What is a works contract and when to conclude it

 If you are entering into a contract for a future contract where, for example, the construction of a house is dependent on the purchase of a specific plot of land, then we always recommend that you enter into a written contract.
 However, this applies to all constructions and renovations.

-We recently dealt with a case for a client where he decided to take up a cheap offer to renovate his cottage and then the contractor failed to deliver, constantly asking for more money for materials and the client even had to drive his own car to the site.
+We recently dealt with a case for a client where he decided to go for a cheap quote to renovate his cottage and the contractor then failed to deliver, constantly asking for more money for materials and the client even had to drive his own car to the site.
 Unfortunately he paid most of the money up front without a written contract and so would be in a tight spot.

 What every works contract should contain